 \subsection{Outline}

-We give a brief outline of the structure of this paper.
-In Section \ref{sec:main_conjecture}, we introduce the complex rank parabolic categories $\ots$ as a family of categories on an affine parameter space $\scr{X}_n$ and illustrate how to compute multiplicities at ``sufficiently generic'' points (Proposition \ref{prop:ultraproduct_multiplicity}).
-This approach relies on ultraproduct techniques developed in Appendix \ref{sec:ultraproducts}.
+In Section \ref{sec:main_conjecture}, we introduce the complex rank parabolic categories $\ots$ as a family of categories on an affine parameter space $\scr{X}_n$ and illustrate, using ultraproducts, how to compute multiplicities at ``sufficiently generic'' points.
 We then introduce the stratification of $\scr{X}_n$ and our main Conjectures \ref{conj:main_conjecture} and \ref{conj:categorical_conjecture}.

-In Section \ref{sec:fock_tensor_prod_categorification}, we lay out the technical preliminaries needed for our proof of Conjecture \ref{introconj:structural} in the admissible case.
-In particular, we recall the necessary background on highest weight categories, Fock space representations of $\fsl_{\ZZ}$, and categorical type A actions.
-Most importantly, we axiomatize multi-Fock tensor product categorifications (MFTPCs) (Definition \ref{defn:multi_fock}) along with their restricted variants (Definition \ref{defn:restricted_mftpc}).
+In Section \ref{sec:fock_tensor_prod_categorification}, we lay out technical preliminaries needed to prove Conjecture \ref{introconj:structural} in the admissible case.
+We recall the necessary background on highest weight categories, Fock space representations of $\fsl_{\ZZ}$, and categorical type A actions.
+We also axiomatize multi-Fock tensor product categorifications (MFTPCs) (Definition \ref{defn:multi_fock}) along with their restricted variants (Definition \ref{defn:restricted_mftpc}).

-Section \ref{sec:uniqueness} forms the technical centerpiece of this article.
-In it, we prove the uniqueness theorem for restricted mixed admissible MFTPCs (Theorem \ref{thm:mixed_admissible_uniqueness}).
-Subsequently, we study the relationship between restricted and full MFTPCs, giving a gluing construction for restricted MFTPCs that results in a uniqueness statement of full MFTPCs (Corollary \ref{cor:full_uniqueness}).
+Section \ref{sec:uniqueness} is the technical centerpiece of this article.
+We prove the uniqueness theorem for restricted mixed admissible MFTPCs (Theorem \ref{thm:mixed_admissible_uniqueness}).
+We also study the relationship between restricted and full MFTPCs, resulting in a uniqueness statement of full MFTPCs (Corollary \ref{cor:full_uniqueness}).

 In Section \ref{sec:construction}, we provide explicit constructions of restricted MFTPCs in terms of parabolic categories $\cO$ for the general linear Lie algebra (Theorem \ref{thm:construct_mftp}).
-As a consequence, we derive multiplicity formulas in mixed admissible MFTPCs (Proposition \ref{prop:mftpc_multiplicities}) and prove a stability result for parabolic Kazhdan--Lusztig polynomials.

 In Section \ref{sec:complex_rank_category_o}, we situate $\ots$ in the setting of MFTPCs.
-In particular, we interpolate Jantzen's formula for the determinant of the Shapovalov form on a parabolic Verma module to complex rank (Theorem \ref{thm:jantzen_determinant}) and use this interpolation to derive a Jantzen sum formula (Theorem \ref{thm:jantzen_sum}).
-This sum formula allows us to derive a linkage principle (Subsection \ref{subsec:interpolated_linkage_order}) and define the extended category $\extots$ (Definition \ref{defn:extots}).
+We interpolate Jantzen's formula for the determinant of the Shapovalov form on a parabolic Verma module to complex rank (Theorem \ref{thm:jantzen_determinant}) and derive a Jantzen sum formula (Theorem~\ref{thm:jantzen_sum}).
+We derive a linkage principle (Subsection~\ref{subsec:interpolated_linkage_order}) and define the extended category $\extots$ (Definition \ref{defn:extots}).